RAILS: HOW THE JOURNEY TOOK SHAPE

 Once I had its distinctive lines sketched out on paper, RAILS began its journey – fusing the concepts of a standout silhouette, ergonomic design and aesthetic appeal.
 A piece that could allow its users to move, transform, create and recycle ad libitum.

-The inspiration come from the idea of fluidity and movement.
+Designed with fluidity in mind, the pieces are born out of our changing relationship with our environment, especially the flexible work spaces sparked by the evolving virtual world.
+I observed the way people co-exist in shared work and public spaces, paying particular attention to hotel lobbies - where all manner of life converges – plus leisure spaces and private members’ clubs.
+As our traditional boundaries dissolve, so our need for flexible, freeing furniture intensifies.
+I wanted to create a range that pays homage to that concept: a world where work shifts into play as effortlessly as day bleeds into night.
 In this digital age, we spend a lot of time working, while wireless technology enables us to move around more freely.
-RAILS match that flexibility with a collection of timeless modules that suit the way we live and work now, whether in contemporary office spaces, hotel lobbies or home living areas.
-The simple yet ingenious shape of these stackable objects speak to our primitive need to let the human body express itself.
+RAILS matches that flexibility with a collection of timeless modules that suit the way we live, work and socialise now, whether in informal offices or home living areas.
+The simple shape of these stackable objects speaks to our primitive need to let the human body express itself without constraint.

 The breakthrough came when I realised that these pieces worked as well collectively as singly.
 The designs can be stacked on top of one another to form a column, multiplied to form a hexagonal, or separated to become a stool, chair, coffee table or side table.
 RAILS can lie horizontally or vertically or be combined to create a bench.
 A single unit can also be used simply as a striking standalone art piece within a room.
 The units can be built up or broken down - a symbol of our fluid and mindful approach to our material surroundings.
 We are each on a unique journey and the endless configuration opportunities of these pieces remind us that there are often many paths presented to us in life.